-The Centers for Disease Control and Prevention (CDC) report that 47.2% of adults age 30 and older have periodontal disease.
-The CDC also reports that tooth decay is the most common chronic disease affecting American children.
-What both of these statistics have in common is plaque.
+The Center for Disease Control and Prevention reports that 1 in 5 people are affected by tooth decay, especially children.
 Fortunately, your dentist can help you avoid oral health issues when you schedule a teeth cleaning and oral examination every 6 months.

-The American Dental Association recommends you brush your teeth twice a day with fluoride toothpaste.
-Fluoride occurs naturally and has long been recognized for its oral health benefits.
+The American Dental Association (ADA) recommends you brush your teeth twice a day with a fluoride toothpaste.
+Fluoride has long been recognized for its oral health benefits.
 In fact, many municipalities have fluoridated drinking water to help reduce cavities.

-Make sure you brush for 2 minutes so you have enough time to clean all teeth.
+Make sure you brush for 2 minutes for proper teeth cleaning.
 If you always brush your teeth with one foot out the door, you could be leaving behind plaque on back teeth that are harder to reach.
 It’s not uncommon for people to develop cavities in back teeth when they rush.

 Do your teeth ever feel fuzzy or rough?
 If so, you may be leaving behind dental plaque on your teeth.
 Plaque loves to eat sugar and uses it to produce cavity-causing acid.
 You may especially feel plaque on your teeth after eating sugary foods.

 Our dentists in Grand Rapids MI want to help you maintain a healthy smile.
 We offer teeth cleanings, oral examinations, and other preventive dentistry to our patients.
-To schedule your next teeth cleaning with Contemporary Family Dental, call (616) 209-3969.
+Feel free to reach out and schedule an appointment with Contemporary Family Dental online or give us a call at (616) 209-3969.